Mini-Donkeys love you the minute you touch them, after

 twice a day,

-supplemented with an equine grain mixture about 4 times a week.
+lactating moms and foals get an equine grain mixture every day.
 We also give them carrots, apples

 etc. Just be careful not to over feed them, because they may get overweight.
 Fat